Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 We are saying it’s an “illegal kickback.”
 Okay.
 But I’m here to tell you… just because the WGA says it’s illegal doesn’t make it illegal.
 If it were illegal, the DOJ would frogmarch half of Beverly Drive to the nearest courthouse.
 It’s not illegal.
 We may not like it, but it’s not illegal.

 Affiliated production entities are a new wrinkle in all of this.
 There are aspects to it that I don’t like, though I also see how the best version of it could be of benefit to everyone.
-I don’t know what I think the jury is out.
-I can say two things with reasonable certainty:
+I don’t know my final answer.
+However, I can say two things with reasonable certainty:

 “Conflict of interest” is not inherently a conflict with the law.
-Where there may be a conflict of interest, it must be addressed and mitigated according to the law.
-(For example, if you and I are negotiating deals on the same show and we share a lawyer, we have to sign a waiver.)
+Where there may be a conflict of interest, it must be addressed and mitigated.
 In this case, we have separate cost centers that exist as subsidiaries owned by one corporation.
 This is neither new nor novel, generally speaking.
 To say Endeavor Content represents a “conflict of interest” is to state the obvious.
 To suggest that any conflict of interest violates the law by the mere fact of its existence is incorrect on its face.

 The affiliated production entities are already signatories to the MBA.
-I’m sorry, maybe I missed something… do we have to allow anyone who wants to sign the MBA, sign the MBA?
-Or does their participation in our contract represent tacit acknowledgement on our part that they have a legal standing to sign?
+I’m sorry, maybe I missed something… must we allow anyone who wants to sign the MBA, sign the MBA?
+Or does participation in our contract represent tacit acknowledgement that they have a legal standing to sign?
 If we’ve “always” known these entities are illegal conflicts of interest then dear lord why can I work for them in the first place?

 7) The Board has no end-game